jakobtfaber/scirag/README.md

 # Enhanced SciRAG

-Enhanced SciRAG is a production-ready scientific document processing system that combines the original SciRAG capabilities with advanced RAGBook integration for superior mathematical content handling.
+Enhanced SciRAG is a scientific document processing system that combines the original SciRAG capabilities with advanced RAGBook integration for superior mathematical content handling.

-## 🚀 Quick Start

 ### Local Development
 ```bash